Organize your stay Mauritius

 Driver's license Driver's license Mauritius

-French, Belgian and Swiss driving licenses are accepted or, if necessary, an international driving license.
-You must be 21 years old to rent a car and have had your license for more than a year.
-Once you get used to driving on the left side of the road and the right side of the steering wheel, it is no more difficult than anywhere else to get around on Mauritian roads.
-A driver is neither necessary nor compulsory but this service is available from about 1 500 Rs per day.
+French, Belgian and Swiss driving licenses are accepted, or an international driving license if required.
+You must be at least 21 years old to rent a car, and have had your license for more than a year.
+Once you've got used to driving on the left and the steering wheel on the right, it's no more difficult than elsewhere to get around on Mauritian roads.
+A driver is neither necessary nor obligatory, but this service is available from around Rs.
+2,000 per day.

 Health Health Mauritius